iankorf/benchmarks/README.md

 Language
 --------

-Implement the same algorithm in multiple computers.
+Implement the same algorithm in multiple languages.

 Algorithm